 If you drive through downtown London's Congestion Zone, cameras will snap a picture of your car registration (license plate).
 Unless you call the Zone Authority's phone number and charge the fee to your credit card on the same day, you'll get a stiff fine which your rental company will deduct from your credit card along with a hefty service charge.
-Search the web for up-to-the-date info.
+Visit www.bbc.co.uk/london/congestion/payment.shtml or search the web for up-to-the-date info.